taylordusting/Hw5/README.md

 pip3 install twython
 ```
 MongoDB
-* Can be install at: http://docs.mongodb.org/manual/installation/
+* Can be installed at: http://docs.mongodb.org/manual/installation/